|

 of Morbius), and moving mines which were similar to sandminers

-on Korlano-Beta (The Robots of Death); he gained "empirical knowledge" in the engineering of planetary relocation (The Twin
+on Korlano-Beta (The Robots of Death); they gained "empirical knowledge" in the engineering of planetary relocation (The Twin

 Dilemma, The Trial of a Time Lord)